Feature request #10946

 In this case I have to set "key=primarykeycolumn" in the data source, so that each row is identifiable.

 Our primary key-columns are of type "char", and this does not work for the MSSQL (but it does for Oracle).

 SQL Profiler told me, that "int" seems to be the required type for the key columns, because every SQL statement contains a "0" as primary key value.

 I've also noticed that "STIntersects()" is used to query the currently visible elements - I think you should consider using "Filter()" to get (much) better performance.

-#6 Updated by Ali Diba about 2 years ago
+#6 Updated by Ali Diba almost 4 years ago

 You should allow for supporting Global Unique ID which is a unique 16 byte number.
 This is refereed to as GUID and UNIQUEIDENTIFIER within the SQL Server community.
 GUIDs are very important when it comes to data collection from multiple disconnected devices.
 This is the only way to guarantee merging of the data from all devices while avoiding conflicts.